- — Kosher, Non-GMO, Organic, Raw, Vegan

 Health Benefits of Organic Walnuts

 Walnuts belong to the tree nut family and have a unique nutritional profile.
-The studies of the organic walnuts show these astonishing facts:
+The studies of organic walnuts show these astonishing facts:

 - These nuts support your brain activity and make your cognitive function better.